anokidev/website-legacy/public/content/blogs/why-css-sucks.md

 ### Cascading concepts are executed so poorly.

 For example, if a parent element sets a property called ```text-decoration``` ```none```, it's child element can not override the ```text-decoration``` value.
 Why?
 Because W3C said so!
 There are several properties that you can not override.
 It is frustating, you can try to use ```<span>```, but in my recent project, it fails.
-You can not avoid this.
+You can not avoid this problem.

 ### Margin and padding are like magic when there are multiple elements.

 The concept of margin and padding are simple.
 But, when there are multiple elements, you got a really confusing graphical errors, and then, you ended up doing the trial and error method by setting the values of margin, padding, width, and height.
-The only way to avoid this kind of stuff is by using the browser's builtin devtools, and by understanding the 'box' concept.
+The only way to avoid this problem is by using the browser's builtin devtools, and by understanding the 'box' concept.

 ### Backwards compabillity.

 Sometimes you have to set 4 different values just to make sure that your website supports multiple browsers.
+You can not avoid this problem.

 <br>

-If you want to make sure that you are not frustated, I suggest you to use Bootstrap of Tailwind if you are a professional who wants to build a website in a non-lengthy time.
-But if you want to learn CSS, use vanilla CSS, no pain, no gain!
+If you want to make sure that you are not frustated, I suggest you to use CSS frameworks and libraries Bootstrap or Tailwind if you are a professional who wants to build a website in a non-lengthy time.
+But if you want to learn CSS, use vanilla CSS.
+Remember: No pain, no gain!